Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 dirty" (i.e. it carries with it a lot of noise, like distortions, surges, etc.).
 A good quality power supply can provide each pedal with dedicated power that is "clean" - thus preventing noise from entering the signal chain.

+Power supplies can supply different amounts of power for pedals that need power.
+In electricity, `Power = Current x Voltage`.
+Most power supplies provide power for different voltages and currents for different pedals that need different amounts of voltage or current.
+When connecting a pedal to a power supply, the voltages _must_ match, and the current of the power supply needs to be greater than or equal to the current needed by the pedal.
+Some power supplies can output configurable amounts of voltage and current - meaning you can buy basically any pedal and then just flick a switch or two on the power supply to ensure the right voltage and current is supplied to the pedal.

+Most pedals I've noticed require 9 V and different amounts of current, though usually often under 100 mA.
+Some pedals require much more current though, like my programmable EQ which requires 9 V and 200 mA of current.
+Other pedals require more voltage, like the [BOSS CP-1X Compressor](https://www.boss.info/us/products/cp-1x/) which requires 18 V and 90 mA of current.

+Before buying a power supply, I recommend you spreadsheeting what pedals you are likely to have (or already have and want to power), and see:

+- How many power outputs you need.
+- What voltages you need.
+- What amount of current you need.

+and then buy a power supply that is appropriate for your setup.
+If you want more variability, then buy a configurable power supply, like the [Cioks DC7](https://cioks.com/power-supplies/future-power-generation/cioks-dc7/).

 ## Pedals

 ### Tuning